Johann König (art dealer): Other activities

 König was a member of the jury for the 2020 Berlin Architectural Prize.
 He is also part of the jury of the Berlin Masters Foundation, which annually awards the TOY BERLIN MASTERS AWARD, and of PArt, an initiative of the Spiegelberger Foundation in support of artists during the COVID-19 pandemic.

 König's memoir, The Blind Gallerist, was first published in 2019 and later translated into English in 2022.

+Lawsuits

+Since 2019 he has faced multiple allegations of sexual misconduct.
+König's attorney obtained an injunction (Az.
+324 O 397/22) from the Hamburg Regional Court because of false factual allegations and inadmissible reporting of suspicions.
+With the judgment of the court, essential parts of the reporting are prohibited.